eseidel/space_traders/README.md

 * Start to build a system database similar to the pricing database.
 * Persist some of WaypointCache to disk.
 * Make dart run .\bin\percentage_mapped.dart -v make zero requests.
-* Fix contract trader to share code with arbitrage trader.
-Contracts are a special case of arbitrage, in which the destination and trade good are fixed.
 * Write a better rate-limiting model.
-* Teach arbitrage trader how to buy multiple times up to the max cargo hold.
 * Make the script robust to network failures.
 * Write generalized route planner to calculate route times and costs.